davidcalikes/Marvelous-Matching/docs/README.md

 <img src="./readme_images/q_button_error.png">

 I added a fontawesome speaker icon to the question button of each game page that would suggest to the user that the feature contains audio content.
+The icon reflects the state of the Sound Toggle State providing visual feedback for the user at the bottom of the page.